ndepoel/FSR3Unity/README.md

 The manually generated reactive mask can be supplied to the `Fsr2ImageEffect` script through its Reactive Mask texture parameter.

+### Exposure

+FSR2 accepts a 1x1 input texture containing an exposure value for the current frame.
+Typically this exposure value is output by an eye adaptation shader, as is the case with PPV2's Auto Exposure effect.
+The need for this exposure value in FSR2 isn't immediately obvious, so I'll try to explain.

+Imagine walking from a bright outdoors area into a dark tunnel and standing still while the camera adjusts to the darkness.
+Without any additional information, FSR2 will see the pixels changing as the picture becomes brighter and will attempt to temporally reconstruct the intended image.
+This reconstruction is visible as a slight fizzling effect, especially on lower resolutions, lower framerates and lower quality modes.
+In a situation like this, FSR2 needs to be told that it's not the geometry that is changing but rather the light level.

+By providing FSR2 with the image's current exposure value, it can derive each pixel's original unadjusted color value and will be able to tell that the pixels are not actually changing.
+This results in a sharper and more stable image, without any temporal fizzling artifacts.

+The exposure value can be supplied to the `Fsr2ImageEffect` script through its Exposure texture parameter.
+PPV2's Auto Exposure effect outputs a compatible texture, however this value is kept internal by PPV2 so it'll require some trickery to plug this into FSR2.
+It's also possible to allow FSR2 to compute an exposure value by itself by enabling the Auto Exposure feature, however results may vary and this feature has some issues on a couple of platforms.

 ## Known issues

 - Auto Exposure causes a black screen on some platforms (OpenGL Core, Xbox One).
   Disabling and re-enabling FSR2 will sometimes cause auto-exposure to suddenly start working.
 It's uncertain what is causing this.
 It may be a simple case of the original auto-exposure shader not having been written/tested with these platforms in mind.
   Workaround: disable Auto Exposure on affected platforms.
 It's generally better for the application to provide an exposure value anyway, rather than relying on an automatically generated value.
 - Auto Reactive Mask causes jitter artifacting on Xbox One when ESRAM is enabled.
-  This is due to an unresolved issue in Unity related to render texture blitting.
-For some reason the opaque-only render buffer used as reference for generating the reactive mask has an incorrect jitter offset (possible it's a render buffer from a previous frame), causing the reactive mask to be incorrect as well.
+  This is due to some kind of issue in Unity related to render texture blitting.
+For unknown reasons the opaque-only render buffer used as reference for generating the reactive mask has an incorrect jitter offset (possibly it's a render buffer from a previous frame), causing the reactive mask to be incorrect as well.
-  Workaround: either disable ESRAM Usage or disable the Auto Generate Reactive Mask feature.
+  Workaround: either disable ESRAM usage or disable the Auto Generate Reactive Mask feature.
 - Texture mipmap bias adjustment is not working on MacOS Metal.
   This causes blurry textures as the internal render resolution is lowered.
 This is a Unity issue of some sort.
   Workaround: no known workaround yet.